JosePedroDias/compete/README.md

 - for the packages/repo:
   - review all games (since I changed several things)
+  - add support for people joining a running game
+  - if tickRate is omitted, onEvent should be used instead?
+  - add types to core messages and extend them in games?
+  - add roster/lag overlay to compete-utils
   - should make it easier to bootstrap for windows machines
   - my usage of turbo is suboptimal. errors aren't stopping pipelines so I rarely see them unless I call scripts manually
-  - add example nginx setup for https
+  - add example nginx setup and/or uws example for https
   - add example docker image
   - document a little better compete-client and compete-utils
   - would be great to have a basic sanity for example games